21 copywriting statistics for your business

-- Three quarters (74%) of web browsers pay attention to the quality of spelling and grammar on company websites.
+1) Three quarters (74%) of web users pay attention to the quality of spelling and grammar on company websites.
 (RealBusiness)

-- More than half (59%) would avoid doing business with a company who made obvious spelling or grammar mistakes.
+2) More than half of us (59%) would avoid doing business with a company who made obvious spelling or grammar mistakes.
 (RealBusiness)

 Social media copywriting

-- A/B test your email subject lines to see which are most effective.
-One company found adding the words ‘Hell yeah’ increased their open rate by 23.88%.
-(Content Verve)
+13) A/B testing your email subject lines pays off!
+For example, one company found that adding the words ‘Hell yeah’ increased their open rate by 23.88%.
+(Econsultancy)

-- Schuh found that altering its product page call-to-action from ‘Buy now’ to ‘Add to bag’ led to a 17% increase in people adding products to their check-out.
+17) Experimenting with call to action text can really pay off.
+For example, Schuh discovered that changing the wording of its ‘Buy now’ button to ‘Add to bag’ resulted in a 17% increase in people adding products to their check-out.
 (Econsultancy)